Stuycs-K/final-project-10-lic-choe/WORKLOG.md

 ###6/1/23
-I made it so that my game finally displays teh characters, i jsut brute forced it and will need to make it better. info
+I made it so that my game finally displays teh characters, i jsut brute forced it and will need to make it better.

+###6/5/23
+I made multiple screens like the avatar choose screen, game screen, and the menu screen. info